haondt/talos/README.md

 # Talos

-A Discord bot for managing docker containers on my home server.
+A Discord bot for managing Docker containers on my home server.

 ## Deployment

-Talos wraps a few command line tools that must be installed on the host system:
+Talos wraps a few command-line tools that must be installed on the host system:

 - [`docker`](https://docs.docker.com/reference/cli/docker/)
 - [`skopeo`](https://github.com/containers/skopeo)
 - [`git`](https://git-scm.com/)

-The easiest way to run Talos is with the docker image, with has these utilities pre-installed.
+The easiest way to run Talos is with the Docker image, which has these utilities pre-installed.
 Talos also requires a Redis instance for caching, so the recommended way to get up and running is with Docker Compose.

 ```yml